natcap/invest.users-guide/source/coastal_protection.rst

 34. Specify the Time Horizon of Valuation.
 If you wish to compute economic valutaion, you will have to provide the number of years into the future you would like to value the protective services of your habitat.
 The default value is 15 years but you can change this parameter to the time horizon in which you are interested.

-35. At this point the model dialog box is completed for a full run of the Nearshore Waves and Erosion portion of the Coastal Protection model.
+35. At this point the model dialog box is completed for a full run of the Nearshore Waves and Erosion portion of the Nearshore Waves model.

     Click |okbutt| to start the model run.
 The model will begin to run and a show a progress window with progress information about each step in the analysis.
 Once the model finishes, the progress window will show all the completed steps and the amount of time that has elapsed during the model run.